sudiptog81/supertokens-website/docs/axios/manually-refresh.md

         // session has expired - please redirect to login page.
     }
 }).catch(err => {
-    if (err.status === 500) {
+    if (err.response !== undefined && err.response.status === 500) {
         // server error
-    }
+    } else {
         // handle more errors.
         // status will never be equal to session expired since in that case, this function will return false.
+    }
 });
 ```